miohtama/senorita.plonetool/README.rst

 * Some basic automated site maintenance is put in the place: nighly restart cron job, automatic site database packaging, site start up when the server goes up, log rotate

 ``plonetool`` support Ubuntu / Debian servers and it's tested with Ubuntu 12.04 LTS.
+For other Linux distributions please run `unified installer by hand <http://plone.org/download>`_.

 Installation
 ==============